cakephp/migrations/docs/en/upgrading-to-builtin-backend.rst

 ################################

 As of migrations 4.3 there is a new migrations backend that uses CakePHP's database abstractions and ORM.
+In 4.4, the ``builtin`` backend became the default backend.
 Longer term this will allow for phinx to be removed as a dependency.
 This greatly reduces the dependency footprint of migrations.